ABOUT JOURNAL OF CME

 ►“Review Article” or "Systematic Review" consisting of narrative or systematic reviews of the CME-CPD literature (up to 4,000 words).

-►“Brief Report” is a short (up to 2,500 words), narrowly focused articles expressing objective opinions, experiences or perspectives on an important area in CME-CPD.
+►“Brief Report” is a short (up to 2,500 words), narrowly focused article expressing objective opinions, experiences or perspectives on an important area in CME-CPD.

-►“Meeting Report” proceedings or report of a relevant meeting.
+►“Meeting Report” on proceedings or report of a relevant meeting.

-►“Comment” a personal opinion or a new perspective about the CME-CPD field, a recent publication in JCME, or timely developments in relevant topics published elsewhere (up to 1,000 words).
+►“Comment” is a personal opinion or a perspective about the CME-CPD field, a recent publication in JCME, or timely developments in relevant topics published elsewhere (up to 1,000 words).